 But your loud compliments and exclamations over my new hairstyle quash my camouflage.

-Perhaps you would consider my peace before you spoke them.
+perhaps you would consider my peace before you spoke.

-It’s okay to ask because you don’t understand the complexities of my crown
+It’s okay to ask because you do not understand the complexities of my crown.

 I too, have had questions about it.

-I no longer question the tight, sometimes frustratingly undefined nappy curl of this, my crown
+I no longer lose sleep over the tight, sometimes frustratingly undefined nappy curl of this, my CROWN

 HER – HAIR – IS – NOT – MY – PLAYGROUND.